portugoose/Beer_Tap/README.md

 I will be updating this document with a parts list once I have the motor recieved and have a working proto type that I can record.

+Under the issues tab you will find pictures and will be posting more.
 Here is a video for what I have currently working: https://youtu.be/Dsof3aiYZY4

 Let me know if you have any questions